impredicative/gec/README.md

 1. Run `chmod go-rw ~/.ssh/config` to tighten permissions of the file as is advised in `man ssh_config`.

 ## Directories
 Storage repos are created in `~/gec/`.
 This location is created automatically.
-Both encrypted and decrypted files are organized in this location.
+Both encrypted and decrypted repos and their files are organized in this location.
 Although this location is not currently configurable, a softlink or hardlink can be used to redirect it elsewhere if needed.

 For each repo, these directories are created and used: